49ers rookie QB Trey Lance’s injured finger healing

 San Francisco brought back two players cut on Tuesday, signing cornerback Dontae Johnson and offensive lineman Jake Brendel.

-The 49ers lost three players to waiver claims with receiver Nsimba Webster going to Chicago, linebacker Justin Hilliard to the Giants and offensive lineman Dakoda Shepley to Seattle.
+The 49ers lost three players to waiver claims, with receiver Nsimba Webster going to Chicago, linebacker Justin Hilliard to the Giants and offensive lineman Dakoda Shepley to Seattle.

-Lynch called that a good sign of the depth the Niners had during training camp but it takes away an option at punt returner with Webster having had a shot to take that role had he cleared waivers.
+Lynch called that a good sign of the depth the Niners had during training camp, but it takes away an option at punt returner.
+Webster had a shot to take that role had he cleared waivers.

-Lynch said coach Kyle Shanahan would address the punt return situation later but starting receiver Brandon Aiyuk could be an option after excelling on returns in college at Arizona State, or Travis Benjamin could be brought up from the practice squad to handle that role.
+Lynch said Shanahan would address the punt return situation later and Shanahan said he believed the punt returner was on the roster.
+Starting receiver Brandon Aiyuk could be an option after excelling on returns in college at Arizona State, and Mohamed Sanu also has experience doing it.

 NOTES: WR Richie James Jr. (knee) was reverted to injured reserve after getting waived last week.
-He will undergo surgery on his injured knee. … The Niners signed 12 players in addition to Benjamin to the practice squad: DL Alex Barrett; WR River Cracraft; DL Darrion Daniels; FB Josh Hokit; TE Jordan Matthews; QB Nate Sudfeld; S Jared Mayden; LBB Elijah Sullivan; and OLs Colton McKivitz, Corbin Kaufusi, Senio Kelemete; and Alfredo Gutierrez.
+He will undergo surgery on his injured knee. … In addition to WR Travis Benjamin, the Niners signed 12 players to the practice squad: DL Alex Barrett; WR River Cracraft; DL Darrion Daniels; FB Josh Hokit; TE Jordan Matthews; QB Nate Sudfeld; S Jared Mayden; LBB Elijah Sullivan; and OLs Colton McKivitz, Corbin Kaufusi, Senio Kelemete; and Alfredo Gutierrez.
 Gutierrez doesn’t count against the 16-player limit because he is part of the International Pathway Program. … Lynch said TE Tanner Hudson and CB Dee Virgin have also agreed to join the practice squad but must pass physicals first.

 More AP NFL: https://apnews.com/NFL and https://twitter.com/AP_NFL